textproclab/lab-manual/lab-manual.md

 ### Papers

-All research papers should start with a discussion of:
+Planning a research paper should start with a discussion of:
 - What the paper is going to be about
 - What the key results are
 - What the overall "story" is